aply333/SnippetTool/readme.md

   - Create Data-Base Helpers.
     - Now that the base data and tables are made, I need to create helpers that will collect data in an organized fashion.
     - Need to create the appropriate helpers for each component that will be displayed on the Front - End.
-  - Incorporate O-Auth:
+  - ~~Incorporate O-Auth:~~
-    - Hesitant on putting this high on the priority list, for development life may be simpler to put it off till I get a portion of the front-end complete.
+    - ~~Hesitant on putting this high on the priority list, for development life may be simpler to put it off till I get a portion of the front-end complete.~~
-      - In past expeiriences it can create a headache trying to simply just see the exchange of data.
+      - ~~In past expeiriences it can create a headache trying to simply just see the exchange of data.~~
+    - Decided to work with webtokens, more familiar and have a deadline in mind.

 ---